scarf-sh/docs/docs/quick-start.md

 In this guide, you will learn:

-- How to create track pulls of your Docker containers with Scarf
+- How to create track artifact downloads with Scarf -- we will use a Docker container as an example.
 - How to create a tracking pixel to track views of your package's documentation
 - How to test your setup by downloading your Scarf packages and fetching your associated Scarf pixels